kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 positions.

 A simple comparion between Center and PG positions is shown below.
-The plots on the top left and bottom right shows the histogram distributions for each position’s omega values, while the plot on the top right shows the simulated difference.
+The plots on the top left and bottom right show the histogram distributions for each position’s omega values, while the plot on the top right shows the simulated difference.
 We can see that for (C - PG), the mode of the difference is -0.084.
 However, this is insufficient for us to conclude